 DSS Hours and Location

 Monday – Thursday: 8:00 a.m. – 5:30 p.m.

 DSS is the campus department designated by SouthArk to determine and provide access to SouthArk classes, programs, and activities for students with disabilities.
 The department of Disability Support Services leads the campus community in its commitments to recognize disability as a valued aspect of diversity.
 Through a collaborative process including students, faculty, and staff, we will create an inclusive educational environment for students either through a reasonable accommodation or by redesigning aspects of a college program or campus life experience.

-The student will receive an official “accommodation letter” that has been generated from the Director Disability Support Services who has verified the accommodations for which the student is eligible.
+The student will receive an official “accommodation letter” that has been generated from the Director of Disability Support Services who has verified the accommodations for which the student is eligible.
 It is the student’s responsibility to ensure that this letter is provided to the faculty member in a timely manner and to contact the faculty member directly to make individualized arrangements for needed accommodations.
 An initial memorandum will be emailed to the faculty notifying them of the accommodation(s).
 While the college is committed to assisting students with disabilities to participate fully in academic programs, the college is not required to fundamentally alter any programs or activities, including academic programs of study.
 Faculty members are the recognized experts in their fields and are responsible for identifying and describing the essential elements of academic degree programs.
-DSS is located in Whitfield, Room 238.
+DSS is located in the SouthArk Library, Room 131.

 More about the ADA: http://www.ada.gov/

 The mission of the DSS is to create an accessible, inclusive, sustainable learning environment, where disability is recognized as an aspect of diversity that is integral to the campus community and to society.
 Through collaboration and support of the entire campus community, we will strive for equal educational opportunities for individuals with disabilities.

 Core Values of DSS: